Graduate Funding Overview

 Hence, the Graduate College’s Fellowship Office provides this page as an overview of graduate funding.
 We strongly suggest that you bookmark this page for reference — there is a lot of information here, which will take time to review.
 Even if you choose not to attend UIC, most of the information here will be useful to you as a prospective or current graduate student anywhere.

-Domestic students often start at the Office of Student Financial Aid and Scholarships, where there is an abundance of information pertaining to the cost of education, steps in securing financial aid, and the different types of aid.
+Domestic students often start at the Office of Student Financial Aid and Scholarships, where there is an abundance of information pertaining to the cost of education, steps in securing financial aid, and the different types of aid available.

 Rule #1: Get to know your program's director of graduate studies (DGS)